ac238/skyrmions-trial/README.md

 The solid-angle formula is complicated, so I calculated it in pieces.
 For any parts that used the magnitude, I simply substituted 1.

 % Coulomb term
-I added the Coulomb term with RK1.
+I added the Coulomb term with RK4.
-The unchanging parts of the calculation within the for loop were condensed into two larger matrices, dist_x and dist_y, for efficiency.
+The unchanging parts of the calculation within the for loop were condensed into two larger non-dynamic matrices, dist_x and dist_y, for efficiency.

 % Topological charge
 I numerically integrated rho over all space to find Q_top, the topological charge.